Bulk waste collection just got more flexible and convenient with the start of the verge valet trial.

-Consider your neighbours, and your own safety, by sticking to the following simple guidelines for good wood heating.
+Please consider your neighbours, and your own safety, by following the guidelines for good wood heating.

 Choose your wood carefully.
-Green wood does not generate much heat, wastes your money and causes your wood heater to smoke excessively.
-Wood also needs to be dry to burn correctly, so stockpile in summer to allow an adequate supply of dry and well-seasoned wood.
+Green wood is inefficient; it does not generate much heat, it wastes money as more wood is needed than if dry wood were used, and it causes your wood heater to smoke excessively.

-When purchasing wood, make sure the wood you buy is not wet.
-Legally, retailers cannot sell wood with a moisture content of more than 20 per cent.
-Wood should be light pink, and should make a hollow, cracking sound why you bang two pieces together.
+When purchasing wood, make sure the wood is dry.
+Retailers cannot legally sell wood with a moisture content of more than 20 per cent.
+Wood should be light pink, and should make a hollow, cracking sound when two pieces are banged together.
 Wet or dark wood is heavier, usually red or dark brown, and makes a dull thud when banged together.

-Start with dry kindling, and the air control fully opened.
+• start with dry kindling, with the air control fully open